Interlisp/Interlisp.github.io/content/en/software/install-and-run/running-on-win.md

  - /medley/using/running/running-on-win
 ---

-Running Medley on Windows can be done with some ease if you have WSL (Windows System for Linux).There's now the possibility a "native" install.
+Running Medley on Windows can be done with some ease if you have WSL (Windows System for Linux).
+There's now also the possibility a "native" install.

-The two ways result in similar Medley experiences, but differ in how Medley is installed and run, and how the Windows file system is seen, and possibly other problems (the "native" install is relatively new.)
+The two ways result in similar Medley experiences, but differ in how Medley is installed and run, how the Windows file system is seen, and possibly some unforseen challenges (the "native" install is relatively new).

-Medley "native" works within the ordinary Windows environment.
+Medley native works within the ordinary Windows environment.
 Installation uses standard Windows installer and you start Medley from a standard Command (or Powershell) window.
-Medley 'native' is best for users who prefer to stay (almost) exclusively in the Windows environment.
+Medley native is best for users who prefer to stay (almost) exclusively in the Windows environment.

-Medley on WSL and "native"' Medley both require 64-bit Windows 10/11.
+Medley on WSL and native Medley both require 64-bit Windows 10/11.

-### Running on Windows 'natively'**
+### Running on Windows natively**

-When running on Windows 'natively', Medley will be installed into a directory (of your choice).
+When running on Windows natively, Medley will be installed into a directory (of your choice).
 This directory will contain an isolated copy of the Cygwin environment and a version of Medley that runs within that specific Cygwin environment.
 This complexity, however, is largely hidden from the user and Medley behaves as if it is a native Windows app.

-#### To install and run Medley 'native'
+#### To install and run Medley natively

 1. Download the Medley Windows installer from under the Windows 10/11 heading [here](https://online.interlisp.org/downloads/medley_downloads.html).